sodafoundation/documentation/content/guides/developer-guides/file-share/_index.md

 * Some tools (git, make and gcc) prepared.

 ### Step by Step Installation
 There are two projects provided to user, if user only wants file share feature: OpenSDS(Hotpot), Dashboard.
-If user wants more opensds services they can refer https://github.com/opensds/documentation for user guide and install guide
+If user wants more sodafoundation services they can refer https://github.com/sodafoundation/documentation for user guide and install guide

 #### OpenSDS (Hotpot)
 Bootstrap